-From a supplier’s perspective, this has created a virtual “chargeback generating machine.”
-The retailer’s perspective is that it’s the most streamlined and effective way of policing compliance with purchase order requirements.
-The result is that mistakes that might have slipped through a few years ago are now caught and charged back, and generating compliance penalties is going on auto-pilot, enabled by smart, automated systems designed just for this purpose.
+“Vendor optimization” software has made generating deductions an automated process based on pre-set order guidelines and procedures, making it more critical than ever to ensure that your shipment accuracy is on-point with no margin for error.
+The retailer’s perspective is that it’s the most effective way of policing compliance with purchase order requirements.
+The result is that supplier mistakes that might have slipped through a few years ago are now charged back.
+Generating compliance penalties is on auto-pilot, enabled by smart, automated systems designed just for this purpose.

-PQA + OQA = Increased Profits
+Operational Quality Assurance = Increased Profits

 Improving vendor compliance and deduction management is a constant process, and it requires steadfast attention and application of industry best practices.
 Significant gains can be made which will improve your company’s finances.
-For more in-depth information on this subject, use the Contact Us page to request our in-depth white papers on Deduction Management and accounts receivable automation.
+For more in-depth information on this subject, use the Contact Us page to check our white papers on Deduction Management and accounts receivable automation.